jakebarnwell/PythonGenerator/README.md

 python data/fetch_python_files.py
 ```

-We use the CodeSearch API to fetch data.
+We use the searchcode API to fetch data.

 ## Generating fake Python files
 The entry point to generate the Python files is the main.py file.